dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## Reductions {.unnumbered .unlisted}

 In this example, the sum variable is used by consecutive iterations of the loop.
 Normally, this would prevent vectorization, but the Vectorizer can detect that `sum` is a reduction variable.
 The variable `sum` becomes a vector of integers, and at the end of the loop, the elements of the array are added together to create the correct result.
-The LLVM Vectorizer supports a number of different reduction operations, such as addition, multiplication, XOR, AND, and OR.
+The LLVM Vectorizer supports several different reduction operations, such as addition, multiplication, XOR, AND, and OR.

 ```cpp
 int foo(int *A, int n) {